Horti Lamiani: History

 Lucullus started the fashion of building luxurious garden-palaces in the 1st century BC with the construction of his gardens on the Pincian Hill, soon followed by the fabled Gardens of Sallust between the Quirinal, Viminal and Campus Martius, which were the largest and richest in the Roman world at that time.
 In the 3rd century AD the total number of gardens (horti) occupied about a tenth of Rome and formed a green belt around the centre.
 As pleasure gardens with small palaces, the horti allowed the rich owner and his court to live in isolated comfort, away from the hectic life of the city but close to it.
 A fundamental feature of the horti was the large quantity of water necessary for the rich vegetation and for the functioning of the numerous fountains and nymphaea.
 This area was particularly suitable for these residences as eight of the eleven large aqueducts of the city reached the Esquiline.

-The land for the Horti Lamiani was originally a cemetery just outside the ancient Servian Wall but was purchased by Lucius Aelius Lamia, the Roman consul in 3 AD, who developed the property.
-He seems to have bequeathed the property to the emperor probably during the reign of Tiberius, and it became imperial state property.
+The land for the Horti Lamiani was originally a cemetery just outside the ancient Servian Wall but was purchased by Lucius Aelius Lamia (Roman consul in 3 AD) who developed the property at the end of the 1st c.
+BC.
+He seems to have bequeathed the property to his friend the emperor Tiberius, and it became imperial state property.
 Emperor Caligula loved the place so much he established his residence there and further developed the property.
-In an evocative eyewitness account, the philosopher Philo visited the gardens in 40 AD and accompanied Caligula inspecting the elaborate residence ordering them to be made more sumptuous.
+In an evocative eyewitness account, the philosopher Philo visited the horti in 40 AD and accompanied Caligula inspecting the elaborate residence and ordering rooms to be made more sumptuous.
 Caligula was briefly buried at the site.